Managing Cars in China

 - Zhao, J., T. Chen and D. Block-Schachter (2013) Superficial Fairness: Beijing’s License Lottery as a Pathway towards an Acceptable Car Deterring Policy (TRB2014)

-- Zhao, J., and Xiaoyun Chang (2014) Car Licensing in Guangzhou: an Interplay between Demand and Expectation, working paper
+- Zhao, J., and Xiaoyun Chang (2014) Impossible Elasticity: Behavioral Economics Experiment in the Hybrid Car Licensing in Guangzhou, working paper

 - Jinhua Zhao and David Block-Schachter (2013) Lotteries vs. Auctions: China’s Experiments in Managing Automobile Growth, Asia Pacific Memo #215 Apr 2013